savieai/savie-mobile-app/README.md

 # Savie App Development

-This repository contains the backend and associated files for the Savie note-taking and task management application.
+This repository contains the backend for the Savie note-taking and task management mobile application.

 ## Active Development

-Active development is now focused on the mobile application backend:
+Active development is now focused exclusively on the mobile application backend:

 **[savie-mobile-backend](./savie-mobile-backend)** - Mobile application backend repository